jesrha/InventoryProject/README.md

-General Info
+# Inventory Management System
+The purpose of this project is to manage inventory for a store

+### Developers:
-Developers: Jesus and Edwin
+Jesus and Edwin

+...